Fire and rescue services

 If there are differences between your ESTA, passport or ticket information, you could be:

-If your ESTA application is denied, you'll need to apply for a visa from a US embassy or consulate.
+If your ESTA application is denied, you must apply for a visa from a US Embassy or Consulate.

 US authorities generally won't tell you why your ESTA application was rejected, and you can't appeal their decision.

-If you provide false or incorrect information on an ESTA, you may be permanently barred from travel to the US.
+If you provide false or incorrect information on an ESTA, you may be permanently banned from future travel to the US.

 More information: